sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

             mutate(V1 = paste(rep('V',nrow(vFeatLblData)), vFeatLblData$V1)) %>%
             mutate(V1 = gsub(' ', '', V1))

-To extract the required variables from the merged data set, a vector called *vFeatRef* has been created with the element *activity*, the variable previously added, and all the features from the *vFeatLblData* variable *V1*, which contains the same standard as the variable names in the merged data set (V1, V2, V3, ....).
+To extract the required variables from the merged data set, a vector called *vFeatRef* has been created with the elements *activity* and *subject*, the variables previously added, plus all the features from the *vFeatLblData* variable *V1*, which contains the same standard as the variable names in the merged data set (V1, V2, V3, ....).

-      vFeatRef <- 'activity'
+      vFeatRef <- c('activity', 'subject')
-      vFeatRef[2:(nrow(vFeatLblData)+1)] <- vFeatLblData$V1
+      vFeatRef[3:(nrow(vFeatLblData)+2)] <- vFeatLblData$V1

 The second reshaping meant to allow the features names to be used as variable names for the measurements in the merged data set *vMergeData*.
 As the features names contain characteres which are not valid in variable names, the not valid characters have been removed from them.